jsmidt/halo-model/README.md

 To run the program check that src/Makefile matches your compiler.
 The intel and Gfortran options are already implemented.
-There are some Fortran 2003 features in this code so a modern Fortran compiler is needed (especially for using CosmoMC.
+There are some Fortran 2003 features in this code so a modern Fortran compiler is needed (especially for using CosmoMC).
 The code has been tested and works on the Gfortran 4.6 and intel 12.1 compilers.

 Then to run type:

 make

 ./halo

 to calculate the dark matter power spectrum.
 The output will be in the output